Get Free Solar Panel Quotes

 Transparent Solar Panels

-The benefits of solar energy are clear – they’re good for the planet, can save homeowners money on electricity bills, and the cost of panels has become more affordable over time.
+The benefits of solar panels of all types are clear – they’re good for the planet, can save homeowners money on electricity bills.

 You will have noticed that standard solar panels are opaque, or in other words you can’t see through them.
 That’s because solar panels are trying to capture visible light in order to generate power, so it’d be useless if they were see-through.